hpe-dev-incubator/hpe-dev-portal/content/campaign/munch-and-learn.md

 ---
 Join our free, one-hour webinars to hear from and engage with renowned technologists as they share thought-leadership insights on popular HPE and open source technologies.
 Get your questions answered while sharing a recipe or two.

 Hosted by the HPE DEV community, these gatherings are held on a monthly basis at 5PM CET (8AM PST).
-Read more about Munch & Learn Technology Talks [in this blog](https://developer.hpe.com/blog/hpe-dev-launches-its-munch-learn-technical-talks) post.
+You can read more about Munch & Learn Technology Talks [in this blog](https://developer.hpe.com/blog/hpe-dev-launches-its-munch-learn-technical-talks) post.

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Date&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Title                                                                                                                                                                | Speaker(s)                                         | &nbsp;&nbsp;&nbsp;Link&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                                          |
 | ---------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | --------------------------------------------------------------------------------------------- |